The first ever live action Star Wars show is a huge hit so far, but audiences outside a few countries are still waiting for The Mandalorian to arrive.

 Disney is still ploughing ahead with season two though, so while those of us in the UK are stuck waiting until the end of March to get our hando-s on the Mando, US fans can already get speculating about season 2, with a release window set and even our first casting rumour - a WWE veteran.

-It's worth remembering that this isn't the only live action Star Wars show, but not the only one.
-The company is also working on a Rogue One spin-off series starring Diego Luna and Alan Tudyk, due later this year, and Ewan McGregor will reprise his role as Obi-Wan Kenobi in yet another spin-off series after that - though that one will arrive a little later.
+It's worth remembering that this isn't the only live action Star Wars series on the way either.
+Disney is also working on a Rogue One spin-off series starring Diego Luna and Alan Tudyk, due later this year, and Ewan McGregor will reprise his role as Obi-Wan Kenobi in yet another spin-off series after that - though that one will arrive a little later.

 Is there a trailer?

 Yes!
 It took a while, but at the D23 Expo in late August Disney finally unveiled a full public trailer for The Mandalorian and shared it online too.
 Watch it right here:

 A couple weeks before the show's debut the company added a second trailer, and this time we finally hear the Mandalorian himself speak:

 In addition to the trailer, D23 brought us a pretty sweet poster to check out: